 While there are dozens of vitamins and minerals that could be included in a multivitamin formula, only a handful are considered essential for supplementing a child’s diet, absent any health condition or serious deficiency being targeted.
 These include:

 Vitamin B. B vitamins assist the body in producing red blood cells and supporting metabolic activities, energy production, and optimal brain health.* Vitamin B complex includes Vitamin B2, B3, B6, B12, and thiamine.

-Vitamin C. Vitamin C boosts the immune system to keep infections at bay, helps wounds heal, and assists the body in iron absorption.
+Vitamin C. Vitamin C boosts the immune system to keep children healthy, helps with cell repair, and assists the body in iron absorption.*

-Vitamin D. Vitamin D deficiency is prevalent.
-Vitamin D promotes healthy bones by assisting in calcium absorption, as well as boosting the body’s immune system.* It is especially important for kids who live in the north or who don't spend an adequate amount of time outside.
+Vitamin D. Vitamin D promotes healthy bones by assisting in calcium absorption, as well as boosting the body’s immune system.* It is especially important for kids who live in the north or who don't spend an adequate amount of time outside.

 How to Select a Quality Multivitamin

 Parents looking to maximize their child’s brain health, physical health, and emotional health may opt to supplement the daily diet with a multivitamin.
 When it comes to selecting a multivitamin for kids, there are important things to consider, as a wide spectrum of quality exists among these supplements.
 These considerations include:

 What is the carrier state?
 Is it a gummy, a beverage, or a chewable?